 5. Faster delivery

 Depending on the transport modes, you should decide on a reduced shipping cost, whenever possible.
-If the customers are ready to bear the overheads for faster deliveries, then you can consider taking the risk of paying higher transport costs.
+If the customers are ready to bear the overheads for faster deliveries, then you can consider taking the risk of paying higher transportation expenses.

 How to Minimize Transportation Costs?

-Below are the steps to minimize transportation costs.
+Below are the steps to minimize or reduce transportation costs.

 1. Optimize the routes using a route planner